StjepanVU/de-syntio-task-2-bonus/README.md

 Simple app POC that demonstrates the use of created SQL scripts:
 - Creates SQL tables
 - Populates the data
-- Runs the sales report in-line with the requirements of the task 2.
+- Runs the sales report in-line with the requirements of the task 2 but with new data models.
+- Runs the monthly revenu report (bonus task)

 **Complimentary files** are also included here after the Project Installation Steps.